 Jump to:

-- This Cajun recipe uses the type of ingredients you'll mostly have in your home.
+- Our traditional Cajun recipe uses the type of ingredients you'll mostly have in your home.
 We also always have catfish... but I know not everyone is that lucky.

-- It's the type of dish that tastes much better the next day!
+- This tastes much better the next day!
 The flavors marry together so great over time.

-- This recipe works well with any fish.
+- Our recipe works well with any fish.
 Heard of Redfish Courtbouillon?
 Another favorite.

 - Vegetable Oil